huggingface/hub-docs/docs/hub/datasets-fiftyone.md

 When you call `push_to_hub()`, the dataset will be uploaded to the repo with the specified repo name under your username, and the repo will be created if necessary.
 A [Dataset Card](./datasets-cards) will automatically be generated and populated with instructions for loading the dataset from the hub.
-You can even upload a thumbnail image/gif to appear on the Dataset Card with the `preview_path` argument.
+You can upload a thumbnail image/gif to appear on the Dataset Card with the `preview_path` argument.

 Here’s an example using many of these arguments, which would upload the first three samples of FiftyOne's [Quickstart Video](https://docs.voxel51.com/user_guide/dataset_zoo/datasets.html#quickstart-video) dataset to the private repo `username/my-quickstart-video-dataset` with tags, an MIT license, a description, and a preview image: